 The access password is a 32-bit value stored in Reserved memory 20h to 3Fh, MSB first.
 The default (unprogrammed) value is zero.
 A Tag that does not implement an access password behaves as though it has a zero-valued access password that is permanently read/write locked.
 A Tag with a zero-valued access password transitions from the acknowledged state to the secured state upon commencing access, without first entering the open state.
-A Tag with a nonzero-valued access password transitions from the acknowledged state to the open state upon commencing access; an Interrogator may then use the access password in an Access command sequence to transition the Tag from the open to the secured state.
+A Tag with a nonzero-valued access password transitions from the acknowledged state upon commencing access; an Interrogator may then use the access password in an Access command sequence to transition the Tag from the secured state.